voyagerAhn/KIST_ROS_TO_REAL/README.md

 cd ~/catkin_ws
 catkin_make
 ```
-Before compiling `unitree_legged_real`, please make sure that the `unitree_legged_msgs` has been compiled.
+Before compiling `kist_legged_real`, please make sure that the `kist_legged_msgs` has been compiled.

 # Setup the net connection
 First, please connect the network cable between your PC and robot.
 Then run `ifconfig` in a terminal, you will find your port name.
 For example, `enx000ec6612921`.

-Then, open the `ipconfig.sh` file under the folder `unitree_legged_real`, modify the port name to your own.
+Then, open the `ipconfig.sh` file under the folder `kist_legged_real`, modify the port name to your own.
 And run the following commands:
 ```
 sudo chmod +x ipconfig.sh
 sudo ./ipconfig.sh